Vietnam Weather in August

 August in Vietnam offers a variety of experiences combining cultural festivals, outdoor adventures and exploring the country's treasures.

-The Vu Lan holiday has an important cultural and spiritual significance in Vietnam.
+The Vu Lan vacation has an important cultural and spiritual significance in Vietnam.
 Celebrated on the 15th day of the 7th lunar month, which usually falls in August, this festival is rooted in Buddhist beliefs and is a tribute to ancestors and departed souls.

 Despite periodic rains, cruises on Halong Bay are still a spectacular sight.
 The fog-shrouded limestone karsts and emerald waters create an ethereal atmosphere that takes on a unique charm on rainy days.